 - We are visual.
 We don’t think in words, we think in pictures in full living color.
-Use more images to help communicate your story.

 - Keep your slides simple.
 Don’t make your audience work hard to figure out your slides.
 They will stop listening to you.